jjmontesl/cubesviewer/README.md

 (not to be confused with Cubes Server itself).

 You need a configured and running [Cubes Server](http://databrewery.org/cubes.html) version 1.0.x or later.
-Your Cubes model may use some extra configuration if you wish to use features like date filters and range filters (see Documentation below).
+Your Cubes model may need some extra configuration if you wish to use features like date filters or maps (see Documentation below).

 For CubesViewer clients to connect to Cubes server ("slicer"), your Cubes server possibly needs to allow cross origin resource sharing (CORS).
 To enable it, add `allow_cors_origin: *`